How selling gold from Penrith by post works

 Cover in transit

-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 The prepaid label is Royal Mail Special Delivery Guaranteed: full tracking, a signature on delivery, arranged with that cover per parcel.
 Higher-value items are no problem, but please message us first so the cover and the packing approach match the value.
-Postage and insurance explains it fully.
+Postage and cover explains it fully.

 Changing your mind is free

 Declining costs you nothing.
-If the written offer does not suit you, say so, and your items come straight back by tracked, insured Royal Mail post at our expense.
+If the written offer does not suit you, say so, and your items come straight back by tracked, signed-for Royal Mail post at our expense.
 No fee, no questions, no chasing.
 See what happens if I decline the offer for the step by step.

 Payment, once you accept

-When you say yes to the written offer, GoldPaid pays by Faster Payments bank transfer to your nominated account.
+When you say yes to the written offer, GoldPaid pays by Faster Payments bank transfer within one working hour of acceptance, to your nominated account.
 You give those details only at the point you accept, never as a condition of getting an offer.

 Who this helps in Penrith

-People sell to GoldPaid from Penrith for all sorts of reasons.
-These are the most common, and each links to a page that explains that situation in more detail.
+People sell gold and silver for all sorts of reasons.
+The situations below are the ones the service is built around, and each links to a page that explains it in more detail.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.